joearms/joearms.github.com/_posts/2014-06-26-Background-to-programming-erlang.md

 Some of the true beginners didn't understand what I'd written - some of the ideas were just ``too strange''.
-I was amazed - goodness gracious me, when you've lived breathed dreamed and slept with Erlang for twenty five years and you know Erlangs aunty and grandmother you take things for granted.
+I was amazed - goodness gracious me, when you've lived breathed dreamed and slept with Erlang for twenty five years and you know Erlang’s aunty and grandmother you take things for granted.

 And so I threw away the text that they didn't understand and